realYushi/my-recipe-book/README.md

 ### Environment Variables

-Create environment files for custom configuration. **Firebase authentication is required for the application to work properly.** see more detai from https://firebase.google.com/docs/cloud-messaging/auth-server **Backend** (`backend/.env`):
+Create environment files for custom configuration. **Firebase authentication is required for the application to work properly.**

+See more detail from [here](https://firebase.google.com/docs/cloud-messaging/auth-server)

+**Backend** (`backend/.env`):
 ```env
 PRIVATE_KEY_ID="Your PRIVATE_KEY_ID"